tsutherl/interview-prep/binary-heap.md

     - left child is 2i
     - right child is 2i + 1

-note: these formulas assume you're not using index 0 at all as a way of making indexing nicer
+<sub>note: these formulas assume you're not using index 0 at all as a way of making indexing nicer</sub>

-Implement a binary heap with the following 3 methods:
+**Implement a binary heap with the following 3 methods:**

 ```javascript
 insert(data, priority) // inserts data into the binary heap with the given priority